lunarmodules/ldoc/docs/doc.md

 For new-style modules, that don't use `module()`, it is recommended that the module comment has an explicit `@module PACKAGE.NAME`.
 If it does not, then `ldoc` will still attempt to deduce the module name, but may need help with `--package/-b` as above.

 `format = 'markdown'` can be used in your `config.ld` and will be used to process summaries and descriptions.
 This requires [markdown.lua](http://www.frykholm.se/files/markdown.lua) by Niklas Frykholm to be installed (this can be most easily done with `luarocks install markdown`.)
+A much faster alternative is [lua-discount](http://asbradbury.org/projects/lua-discount/) which you can use by setting `format` to 'discount' after installing using `luarocks install lua-discount`)

 A special case is if you simply say 'ldoc .'.
 Then there _must_ be a `config.ld` file available in the directory, and it can specify the file: